Delaware • New Jersey • Pennsylvania

 A trend analysis was performed with streamflow data from 20 representative USGS monitoring stations (with periods of record of 30-40 years) on tributaries to the Delaware River.
 As you can see from the figure below, there is great variation seasonally and across the Basin, and trends (increasing and decreasing) were weak.

-Sea levels are rising from storm and tidal flooding and also from salinity intrusion.
+Sea levels are rising in the Basin, not only from storm and tidal flooding, but also from salinity intrusion.
 A change in sea level affects the overall volume of water in the Delaware Estuary and Bay, which can affect the movement of the salt front, increasing salinity in the upper portion of the estuary.
 This is a concern to human and aquatic life.

-Below is a time-series of measured sea level at Lewes, Del., and Philadelphia, Pa., which show rates of SLR of 3.61 mm/yr and 3.06 mm/year, respectively.
-Since 1960, the sea level has risen by 8.7 inches at Lewes and 7.3 inches at Philadelphia.
+Below is a time-series of measured sea level at Lewes, Del., and Philadelphia, Pa., which show rates of SLR of 3.71 mm/yr and 3.11 mm/year, respectively.

 - The seasonality of flows may also change, for example, less snowpack in the winter may cause lower flows in the spring.